ScottyLabs/otterhound/README.md

 1. Complete the **Setup** section above
 2. Clone this repository
-3. Run `tofu init` in any directory they need to work with

 > [!NOTE]
 > The following commands assume that you have the environment variable `AWS_PROFILE=scottylabs` set.
 You can either prepend this to every command or set it once at the start of your session: `export AWS_PROFILE=scottylabs`.